Plan to join us in march 20-22, 2026 for the 123rd anniversary celebration with president theodore roosevelt!

-Save the dates of March 13-15, 2026 to celebrate the 123rd anniversary of Pelican Island as the first National Wildlife Refuge.
-Joe Wiegand, aka President Theodore Roosevelt, will be joining us, bringing the history of Pelican Island, our nation’s first National Wildlife Refuge, to life.
+Joe Wiegand, aka President Theodore Roosevelt, will be joining us once again this year, bringing the history of Pelican Island, our nation’s first National Wildlife Refuge, to life.
 Events are planned at various locations and will feature a wildlife display and other activities.

 The Pelican Island National Wildlife Refuge is located at the north end of Jungle Trail There are signs for the Refuge at the northern entrance to Jungle Trail, about 3.5 miles north of the A1A/route 510 intersection.
 Once on Jungle Trail, the first facility you will come to is a Welcome Area and restrooms on the left.
 A little farther south on the right, you will encounter the Centennial Trail and Pelican Island Viewing Area.
 The Centennial Trail includes planks chronicling the establishment of each refuge in the country, leading to the overlook of Pelican Island.
 For more information about the Refuge, visit their website at www.fws.gov/refuge/pelican-island.